jennyzhang0215/GaAN/README.md

-# Deep Learning for Graph in MXNet
+# GaAN

-Implements the Multi-head Graph Attention code in MXNet.
+The MXNet implementation of GaAN: Gated Attention Networks for Learning on Large and Spatiotemporal Graphs in UAI 2018.

 We only support python3!